BAJAJ FINSERV DIRECT LIMITED

 • Tamil Nadu

-Valparai, nestled in the Western Ghats, offers a tranquil escape in July as the monsoon enhances its lush tea and coffee plantations.
-With temperatures ranging between 21°C and 26°C, the weather is ideal for exploring its pristine landscapes and waterfalls.
-The monsoon rejuvenates the region, making it a haven for nature lovers.
+Valparai, nested in Western Ghats, is a tranquil escape in July as the monsoon adds to its already lush tea and coffee plantations season.
+The temperature is between 21°C and 26°C, ideal for trekking and visiting the waterfalls.
+As the rain pulls down the curtains on the hot summer days and brings the cool winter days, it is a good time for nature lovers.

-Visit the stunning Athirappalli Falls and Aliyar Dam, which are at their best during this time.
-Explore the Indira Gandhi Wildlife Sanctuary, home to diverse flora and fauna, including the endangered Lion-tailed Macaque.
-Enjoy scenic drives through the misty tea estates, and experience the serene beauty of Grass Hills.
+Visit the Athirappalli Falls (Kerala) and Aliyar Dam, which are perfect during this period.
+Explore the Indira Gandhi Wildlife Sanctuary that shelters various kinds of trees and animals, including the endangered Lion-tailed Macaque.
+Take scenic drives through the misty tea estates and be part of the peaceful splendor of Grass Hills.

 • Sikkim